tooltwist/pastac-add-supplier/README.md

     pastac-add-supplier(jwt="jwt" handler="handler")
     ```

+    In most cases this component will be used on a page that uses the `pastac-login` component, which will
+    set `currentUser`, `currentUser.isAdmin`, and `jwt`.

-  Optional parameters include `supplier-type`, which is used to replace the work 'Supplier', and `template`,
+    Optional parameters include `supplier-type`, which is used to replace the word 'Supplier', and `template`
     which can be your custom version of the component template.

 1. Invoke the module in your Angular initialization